vegaprotocol/specs/protocol/0072-SPPW-spam-protection-PoW.md

 - Reusing a transaction identifier in a way that several transactions with the same ID end up in the same block is detected and the transactions are rejected (<a name="0072-SPPW-005" href="#0072-SPPW-005">0072-SPPW-005</a>)
 - A blocked account is unblocked after 4 epochs. (<a name="0072-SPPW-006" href="#0072-SPPW-006">0072-SPPW-006</a>)
 - PoW attached to a valid transaction will be accepted provided it's using correct chain ID and, at time of submission, the block hash is one of the last `spam.pow.numberOfPastBlocks` blocks.  (<a name="0072-COSMICELEVATOR-007" href="#0072-COSMICELEVATOR-007">0072-COSMICELEVATOR-007</a>)
+ (<a name="0072-COSMICELEVATOR-007" href="#0072-COSMICELEVATOR-007">0072-COSMICELEVATOR-007</a>)

+- The parameter 'spam.pow.difficulty' is increased.
+Verify that
+     - This is communicated to all wallets, and wallets use the new parameter for each transaction tied to a block with a height higher than the one in which the change happened.
+    - Transactions tied to such a block using the original difficulty are rejected with an error message.
+    - The effect of pow.increaseDifficulty is still applied, i.e., a wallet key that had the increased difficulty still has the increased difficulty w.r.t. the new baseline.
+    (<a name="0072-COSMICELEVATOR-008" href="#0072-COSMICELEVATOR-008">0072-COSMICELEVATOR-008</a>)

+- The parameter 'spam.pow.difficulty' is decreased.
+Verify that
+     - This is communicated to all wallets, and wallets use the new parameter for each transaction tied to a block with a height higher than the one in which the change happened.
+    - Transactions tied to such a block using the new difficulty are not rejected.
+    - The effect of pow.increaseDifficulty is still applied, i.e., a wallet key that had the increasedd difficulty still has the increased difficulty w.r.t. the new baseline.
+    (<a name="0072-COSMICELEVATOR-009" href="#0072-COSMICELEVATOR-009">0072-COSMICELEVATOR-009</a>)

+    - The parameter 'spam.pow.increaseDifficulty' is increased.
+Verify that
+     - This is communicated to all wallets, and wallets use the new parameter for each transaction tied to a block with a height higher than the one in which the change happened.
+This requires some wallets to be subjected to a difficulty increase due to too many messages
+    - Transactions tied to such a block using insufficient difficulty due to the new parameter are rejected with an error message.
+    (<a name="0072-COSMICELEVATOR-010" href="#0072-COSMICELEVATOR-010">0072-COSMICELEVATOR-010</a>)

+- The parameter 'spam.pow.difficulty' is decreased.
+Verify that
+     - This is communicated to all wallets, and wallets use the new parameter for each transaction tied to a block with a height higher than the one in which the change happened.
+    - Transactions tied to such a block using the new difficulty are not rejected.
+    (<a name="0072-COSMICELEVATOR-011" href="#0072-COSMICELEVATOR-011">0072-COSMICELEVATOR-011</a>)

+- Repeat tests 008-011,  where in the same block,
+   - Spam.pow.difficulty is increased and spam.pow.increaseDifficulty is decreased
+   - Spam.pow.difficulty is increased and spam.pow.increaseDifficulty is increased
+   - Spam.pow.difficulty is decreased and spam.pow.increaseDifficulty is decreased
+   - Spam.pow.difficulty is decreased and spam.pow.increaseDifficulty is increased
+    (<a name="0072-COSMICELEVATOR-011" href="#0072-COSMICELEVATOR-011">0072-COSMICELEVATOR-011</a>)

+   - The parameter 'spam.pow.numberofTxPerBlock' is decrerased.
+Verify that the new parameter is addapted for all blocks with a block height higher than the current one, i.e., a number of transactions that was allowed before and is no longer due to the new parameter is rejected (leaving the spam difficulty level constant)

+    (<a name="0072-COSMICELEVATOR-013" href="#0072-COSMICELEVATOR-013">0072-COSMICELEVATOR-010</a>)

+- The parameter 'spam.pow.numberofTxPerBlock' is increased.
+Verify that
+     - This is communicated to all wallets, and wallets use the new parameter for each transaction tied to a block with a height higher than the one in which the change happened.
+    - A key sends a number of transactions in one block that exceeds the old parameter and is within the new one, and all transactions get in.
+    (<a name="0072-COSMICELEVATOR-011" href="#0072-COSMICELEVATOR-011">0072-COSMICELEVATOR-011</a>)